Becoming a Broker

 To start your criminal record check application with MyBackCheck, click here for the Commission's landing page.

 The Commission will also accept criminal record checks from the following providers:

 - Municipal/town police

 Step 5: Review and complete the Salesperson/Associate Broker Licence Application or Broker Licence Application.
 Provide the application, fee and required supporting documents to the Commission

 Carefully review and complete the licence application and assemble together the required documents.
 Incomplete packages will not be accepted.

 If applying for a broker licence, the brokerage owner must sign the application.
 If applying to be an associate broker or managing associate broker, the application must be signed by the broker of the brokerage you will be licensed.

-- A completed and notarized Salesperson/ Associate Broker Licence Application or Broker Licence Application and a Schedule A
+- A completed Salesperson/ Associate Broker Licence Application or Broker Licence Application and a Schedule A

 - Your birth certificate